Facts & figures

 For information on room bookings and facilities please contact Facility Officer, Liam Brennan (firstname.lastname@example.org).

 We pride ourselves on our reputation for the excellence of our clinical teachers, who play a key role in the development of our medical students.
 We recruit tutors for all years of the MD Program across a number of areas.

 If you are not already teaching with us, we hope that you will consider joining us.
 We invite new as well as existing tutors to please fill out an expression of interest to let us know what year you are interested in teaching and your availability.

-Please also refer to the document here (PDF, 205.4KB) for more details on teaching opportunities.
+Please also refer to the Teaching Opportunities Guide (PDF, 220.2KB) for more details on teaching opportunities.

 While the teaching is not paid, regular clinical tutors are encouraged to apply for University of Sydney affiliated academic titles through the Clinical School.
 For further information please email Sarah Hartnett.

 Royal North Shore Hospital is one of the largest general hospitals in Australia.
 It provides a comprehensive range of medical services to the upper and lower north shore areas of Sydney as well as being a tertiary referral service state-wide.
 The Emergency Department is designated as a major trauma centre for the northern region.